BUSINESS MATH CENTER (SFCC)

 The Center for Entrepreneurship is conveniently located in a state-of-the-art facility, specially designed for business success, in Building 1, Room 127 on the SCC campus.

-The SFCC Communications Learning Center is designed to help students improve their reading, writing and study skills.
+The SFCC College Literacy Center (CLC) is designed to help students improve their reading, writing and study skills.
 Faculty members identify each student's strengths and weaknesses and tailor programs to meet individual needs.
 Students may enroll in these self-paced, variable-credit courses throughout the quarter on a space available basis until the last two weeks.
 Two-credit sections of Read Right® start at the beginning of each quarter and at mid-quarter.

 COMPETENCY-BASED EDUCATION LAB (SFCC)